Emotional Flooding: How To Cope With Overflowing Emotions

 Other ways to help someone overcome this type of flooding include:

 • Suggest Coping Strategies.
-The recommendations from the "Coping Strategies for Emotional Flooding" section above.
-Offer to practice breathing exercises alongside the individual, take a walk together, or encourage him or her to practice self-care.
+You might consider suggesting the recommendations from the "Coping Strategies for Emotional Flooding" section above.
+Offer to practice breathing exercises alongside the individual, take a walk together, or encourage them to practice self-care.

 Not everyone will be open to these calming tips and suggestions.
 In some situations, the individual will need space.
 Respect their wishes, and encourage them to reach out when ready.